The Protein Water Scam: Kellog's Special K2O Can Do Anything!

 - Kellog's K2O: Increasing your SAT scores by up to 400 points just got easier! (*Average increase in SAT scores when attending special review courses taught by Stephen Hawkings is 380 points.)

 What exactly is in this wonderful elixir?
 The nutritional label reveals that K2O is little more than regular water, sugar, whey protein, and calcium mixed together.
 It is less nutritious than a glass of low fat milk.
+While studies have shown that protein-enriched water can make you feel fuller than a normal glass of water, this version from Kellogg's offers little else by way of nutritional value.

 The K2O's suggested retail price is $1.49 per bottle.
 That is kind of expensive.
 But I guess it is all worth it if it raises my SAT scores.